 Useful phrases for using around Cusco:

-No thank you – this one is particularly useful in the Plaza de Armas, if you want to avoid the vendors.
+- No gracias / No thank you – this one is particularly useful in the Plaza de Armas, if you want to avoid the vendors

 Like any place in the world, trying to speak in another person’s language shows respect and interest in their culture.
 As a local, it makes you feel like a visitor values your home and way of life.
 This is a great way to make a connection with people and get more out of your travels.
 We hope you’ll try out some of these phrases and make some unforgettable memories in Peru.